Marta Krūmiņa-Vitrupe

-Marta Krūmiņa-Vitrupe (March 29, 1908, in Vitrupe, Kreis Wolmar, Governorate of Livonia (now Limbaži Municipality, Latvia) as Marta Legzdiņa – February 6, 2010, in New York City, US) was a Latvian poet, writer and chess master who won the Latvian Chess Championship for women in 1941.
+Marta Krūmiņa-Vitrupe (born Marta Legzdiņa; March 29, 1908 – February 6, 2010) was a Latvian poet, writer and chess master who won the Latvian Chess Championship for women in 1941.

 Biography

 Marta Krūmiņa-Vitrupe was born into a peasant family, which has grown four daughters and a son.
 She studied at the school in Limbaži, then in Riga was engaged in playing the piano.
 Married with playwright and poet Hugo Teodors Krūmiņš (1901–1990), who was a member of the Latvian community of writers "Green Crow".
 In their home in the summer often visited well-known creative people: Eriks Adamsons, Aleksandrs Čaks, Jānis Grots, Aleksandrs Grīns, Jānis Sudrabkalns, Mārtiņš Zīverts.

 During World War II Marta Krumina-Vitrupe together with her husband left Latvia.
 The early years of exile they conducted first in Germany, and in 1950 the family moved to United States in Cleveland.
 There Marta Krūmiņa-Vitrupe worked in city hospital, and the last years of her life she spent in the New York City.
 Marta Krūmiņa-Vitrupe had two children, four grandchildren and six great-grandchildren.